OssyObas88/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON-CASE-STUDY/README.md

+# DSA DATA ANALYSIS CAPSTONE PROJECT
-# DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON-CASE-STUDY
+# AMAZON CASE STUDY
 This is my project work after the training organised by DSA to test our journey thus far in order to be able to score us for the next level in our journey in Data Analysis.
-This repository contains the complete analysis, insights, and dashboard for **Case Study 1: Amazon Product Review Analysis** from the DSA Data Analysis Capstone Project.
+This repository contains the complete analysis, insights, and dashboard for **Case Study 1: Amazon Product Review Analysis** from the DSA Data Analysis Capstone Project file.

 ## Project